eisaev/r2350/README.md

 ```

 ## Patch art Partition (for black version only; on router)
+Required only on the black version of the router.
 This action is required only once.
 - Generate a dump of the `crash` partition:
 ```
 /root/scripts/crash.sh